Search

 So here I am, returning to the practice of blogging.
 Writing about the things that move me: the choreography of colour, the poetics of material, the transformations that design can bring.

 I am excited to share more about my practice, my collaborations, my experiments.
-About the beauty of pigment, the generosity of craft, and the possibilities I see for more inclusive, more thoughtful, more chromatic design.
+About the beauty of pigment, the dedication of craft, and the possibilities I see for more inclusive, more thoughtful, more chromatic design.

 Let’s see where it leads.